MarcosMasip/AppointmentScheduler-self-contained/README.md

 - Apple silicon (M1/M2/M3)
 	- If you encounter image/arch errors, run: `export DOCKER_DEFAULT_PLATFORM=linux/amd64` then retry `docker compose up -d`.
 - Login shows “Invalid username or password”
 	- Ensure the backend can reach MySQL.
-With Docker Compose, this README config already points the backend to the DB service.
+With Docker Compose, the backend points to `appointmentscheduler_db` on the docker network.
+Wait until both services are Up and the backend logs show "Tomcat started".
 	- Try an incognito window or clear cookies to avoid stale sessions.
 	- Reset admin password to the seeded hash (bcrypt for `qwerty123`):
 		```bash